 1000 QSO points · 100 multiplier (30 Zones + 70 Countries) = 100,000 (final score).

-First-place certificates will be awarded in each category listed under Sec.III in every participating country and in each call area of the United States, Canada, European Russia, Spain, Poland, and Japan.
+First-place certificates will be awarded in each category listed under Sec.III in every participating country and in each call area of the United States, Canada, European Russia, even a small send to, months for binding reasons, and Japan.
 All scores will be published.
 To be eligible for an award, a Single Operator station must show a minimum of 12 hours of operation.
 Multi-operator stations must operate a minimum of 24 hours.
 A single-band log is eligible for a singleband award only.
 If a log contains more than one band it will be judged as an allband entry, unless specified otherwise.
 In countries or sections where the returns justify, 2nd and 3rd place awards will be made.

 All certificates/plaques will be issued to the licensee of the station used.